delarooster/Terraform.Test.Demo/readme.md

-# Azure Storage Account Terraform Module
+# Testing Terraform Modules

-This repository demonstrates how to use Terraform's built-in testing framework with an Azure Storage Account module.
+This repository demonstrates how to use Terraform's built-in testing framework with Terraform HCL modules.

 ## Prerequisites